Yalye/SWE_at_Google_chn/第二部分/english_version/CHAPTER 2. How to Work Well on Teams.md

 It’s also important to strengthen what we call the bus factor of your project.

-The Bus Factor
+#### The Bus Factor

 Bus factor (noun): the number of people that need to get hit by a bus before your project is completely doomed.

 How dispersed is the knowledge and know-how in your project?
 If you’re the only person who understands how the prototype code works, you might enjoy good job security—but if you get hit by a bus, the project is toast.
 If you’re working with a colleague, however, you’ve doubled the bus factor.
 And if you have a small team designing and prototyping together, things are even better—the project won’t be marooned when a team member disappears.
 Remember: team members might not literally be hit by buses, but other unpredictable life events still happen.
 Someone might get married, move away, leave the company, or take leave to care for a sick relative.
 Ensuring that there is at least good documentation in addition to a primary and a secondary owner for each area of responsibility helps future-proof your project’s success and increases your project’s bus factor.
 Hopefully most engineers recognize that it is better to be one part of a successful project than the critical part of a failed project.

 Beyond the bus factor, there’s the issue of overall pace of progress.
 It’s easy to forget that working alone is often a tough slog, much slower than people want to admit.
 How much do you learn when working alone?
 How fast do you move?
-Google and

-Stack Overflow are great sources of opinions and information, but they’re no substitute for actual human experience.
+Google and Stack Overflow are great sources of opinions and information, but they’re no substitute for actual human experience.
 Working with other people directly increases the collective wisdom behind the effort.
 When you become stuck on something absurd, how much time do you waste pulling yourself out of the hole?
-Think about how

-Hiding Considered Harmful | 31 different the experience would be if you had a couple of peers to look over your shoulder and tell you—instantly—how you goofed and how to get past the problem.
+Think about how  different the experience would be if you had a couple of peers to look over your shoulder and tell you—instantly—how you goofed and how to get past the problem.

 This is exactly why teams sit together (or do pair programming) in software engineering companies.
 Programming is hard.
 Software engineering is even harder.
 You need that second pair of eyes.

-Pace of Progress
+#### Pace of Progress

 Here’s another analogy.
 Think about how you work with your compiler.
 When you sit down to write a large piece of software, do you spend days writing 10,000 lines of code, and then, after writing that final, perfect line, press the “compile” button for the very first time?
 Of course you don’t.
 Can you imagine what sort of disaster would result?
 Programmers work best in tight feedback loops: write a new function, compile.